Drone944/TerminalTrolly/README.md

 ## Briefing on the basics

-If you haven't got much knowledge of HTML and CSS, not to worry!
+If you haven't got much knowledge of HTML and CSS, don't worry!
 HTML is a language used to describe the structure of the pages you see on the browser, whereas CSS enables those pages to look beautiful and tidy.
 Additionally, JavaScript can be used to create dynamically updating content, control multimedia, and animate images!

 Here are some resources to help you learn :
 - [Building your first with HTML and CSS](https://learn.shayhowe.com/html-css/building-your-first-web-page/)